creachadair/go-presubmit-action/README.md

 # Go Presubmit Checks Action

-This repository defines a GitHub action to perform presubmit checks for a repository containing Go source code.
+This repository defines a [GitHub action][gha] to perform presubmit checks for a repository containing Go source code.
 The checks performed include:

 1. Ensure that all source files are formatted with  `go fmt`.
 2. Ensure that all unit tests pass.